Timeline

 2015

-Established and awarded four students the Alsop Entrepreneurship Award, a prize to fund innovative projects in music entrepreneurship (an annual award)
+• Established and awarded four students the Alsop Entrepreneurship Award, an annual prize to fund innovative projects in music entrepreneurship

 2014